 Students with a date of last attendance on or after 1 December – charged 100%

 Self-funded or students whose fees are paid in full or part by a sponsor (not mentioned above)

 Withdrawal during Week 1 of Month 1:

-Any new student who withdraws and has a recorded date of last attendance within Week 1 of Month 1 (typically the first week of October) will not be liable for any tuition fee for that academic session.
+Any new student who withdraws and has a recorded date of last attendance within Week 1 of Month 1 (typically the first week of October) will not be liable for any tuition fees.
 This does not apply to continuing students who, if withdrawing in Week 1 of Month 1 will be charged for 1 month’s attendance.

 Withdrawal during Month 1:

-Students with a date of last attendance within Month 1 of the academic year, will be charged for one month’s tuition fee
+Students with a date of last attendance within Month 1 of the academic year, will be charged for one month’s tuition fees

 Withdrawal after Month 1:

-Students with a date of last attendance beyond Month 1 will be liable for the full academic session’s tuition fee
+Students with a last date of attendance beyond Month 1, will become liable for the full academic year's tuition fee.